agentic15/claude-zen/README.md

 - ✅ Your code in `Agent/`
 - ✅ Your plans and tasks in `.claude/plans/`
 - ✅ Your local settings in `.claude/settings.local.json`

+**Note:** After upgrading, run `npx agentic15 update-settings` to update your `.claude/settings.json` with the latest framework configuration.
+Your existing settings will be backed up to `.claude/settings.json.backup`.

 </td>
 </tr>